bitovi/github-actions-deploy-docker-to-ec2/README.md

 The action will copy this repo to the VM and then run `docker compose up`.

+> ⚠️ Migrating from v0.5.8 to v1.0.0 is not possible.
+Some resources keep the same ID and errors will appear.

 ## Action Summary
 This action will create an EC2 instance and the resources defined, copy this repo to the VM, install docker (and other options if enabled) and then run `docker compose up`.